-Join Michael Lehman for an in-depth discussion in this video Authentication, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Authentication, part of Building Windows Phone 8 Apps with Azure.

 …The first step in connecting your app to Window azure is authentication.…The first step is creating a storage…credentials object with your account and your key.…Now your key is something that is very very private…and you typically don't want to build it into your app.…But for our development environment here, we…are using the window's azure storage emulator.…So the name of the account and the key.…Are well known values so it's easy to embed…them right in our code.…Because the credentials for the Windows Storage Emulator are fixed, we're…going to go ahead and embed them right in your code.…